SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture11_Join_Algorithms.md

          same value on their join attributes.

          > QUES: why
+         >
+         > Future steve: because the algorithm used in this lecture needs you to
+         > **backtrack** the data under certain cases, so when all the tuples have
+         > the same value, you are going back to the start of the relation, which
+         > is basically a nested loop join.
+         >
+         > I think the algorithm introduced in the textbook does not need this
+         > so the statement here does not apply to that.

          > For the in-memory sorting algorithms, insertion sort is the fastest
          > one if the input data is ordered.